google/neuroglancer/src/neuroglancer/datasource/precomputed/annotations.md

 The number of annotations, `count`, as a uint64le value.

 Repeated for `i = 0` up to `count - 1`:
-- The position/radii vectors and the property values of the `i`th annotation are encoded exactly as in the [single annotation encoding](#single-annotation-encoding).
+- The position/radii vectors, the property values, and padding bytes of the `i`th annotation are encoded exactly as in the [single annotation encoding](#single-annotation-encoding).

 Repeated for `i = 0` up to `count - 1`: